Flutterwave/PHP-v3/README.md

 ### Mobile Money Payments

-The following implementation shows how to initiate a mobile money payment.
-Use the Playground Directory to view Responses and samples of use.
+The following implementation shows how to initiate a mobile money payment. a quick sample implementation  can be found [here](https://github.com/Flutterwave/PHP/blob/fix/add-support-for-php7-8/examples/momo.php).

 ```php
 $data = [